IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 {{< fig src="dockside.jpg" align="center" class="max-w-xs" >}}

 The first week of March is Parent/Teacher Conference Week.
-We are excited to bring meals from Dockside Dogs to the staff as they prepare for their evening conferences on March 4th!
+We are excited to bring meals from [https://www.facebook.com/docksidedogsanacortes/](https://www.facebook.com/docksidedogsanacortes/ "Dockside Dogs") to the staff as they prepare for their evening conferences on March 4th!
 Dockside Dogs has a wonderful selection of gourmet hog dogs, veggie dogs, gluten-free buns, and delicious toppings!
 We are so happy to support this community-minded business!

 We have recently surveyed the school staff for ideas about treating members to something special.
 We now have a listing of favorite coffee orders, cold beverages, local restaurants, office supplies, snacks, etc. If you would like any ideas on ways to treat individual ISV staff to something fun, email [hospitality@islandviewpta.org](mailto:hospitality@islandviewpta.org).